 Pure vanilla extract with no additives will last indefinitely if it is stored in a cool, dark place.
 It will even develop more complex flavors over time.
 Imitation vanilla may start to lose its potency after 4 years.

 Is Vanilla Extract Alcoholic?

 Yes, pure vanilla extract contains at least 35% alcohol.
 Most of the alcohol burns off in the baking process and cannot be detected in the finished product.
-If you prefer to use an alcohol-free product, substitute 2" of a vanilla bean or 1/2 teaspoon of vanilla bean powder for 1 teaspoon of pure vanilla extract.
+If you prefer to use an alcohol-free product, substitute 2" of a vanilla bean or 1/2 tsp. of vanilla bean powder for 1 tsp. of pure vanilla extract.